jmarkstevens/ReactPatterns/README.md

 In React.13 I started using extends React.Component.
 Now with React.14 I am using babel stage 0 with arrow functions and let instead of var.
 With React.15 the build is now all webpack.

-There are not any React-Router examples yet because I have been building applications instead of static websites so far.
+There are no React-Router examples yet because I have been building applications instead of static websites so far.

 **React.12**
 *  Basic